This article contains information on everything you need to know about bullying and how to prevent it.

-- Cyberbullying: Cyberbullying is another very common type of bullying.
+Cyberbullying is another very common type of bullying.
 As the name implies, it happens strictly online.
 It can be hurtful comments on a personal site or deceptive private messaging.
-This type of bullying is not always taken seriously, but the fact remains that many cyber bullying eventually became direct bullying.
+This type of bullying is not always taken seriously but the fact remains that many cyber bullying eventually became direct bullying.

-- Emotional Bullying: We may have heard the word “emotional torture.”
-This Emotional bullying can be likened to emotional torture, which may involve causing emotional hurt to another person.
+We may have heard the word “emotional torture.”
+This emotional bullying can be likened to emotional torture, which may involve causing emotional hurt to another person.
 This can include saying or writing hurtful things, causing others to gang up on an individual, intentionally ignoring, or spreading rumors about a person.

 Causes of Bullying

 There are many factors that cause bullying.
 If there are students that have tendencies towards bullying and the school climate allows it, bullying is likely to occur.
 Bullies can spring from poor home foundations, low self esteem or poor social skills.